-Interest rate risk - The Company's loans and convertible debentures all have fixed interest rate at 3% - 7.5% per annum with additional consideration of bonus shares.
+Interest rate risk - The Company's loans and convertible debentures all have fixed interest rates at 3% - 7.5% per annum with additional consideration of bonus shares.

-Currency Risk - As at November 30, 2020 and 2019, all the Company's cash was held in Canadian dollars, the Company's functional and reporting currency.
+Currency Risk - As at February 28, 2021 and November 30, 2020, all the Company's cash was held in Canadian dollars, the Company's functional and reporting currency.